made2591/blog.madeddu.xyz/_posts/2018-01-05-network-layers-1.md

 #### The Bell telephone model
 This model has remained essentially intact for over 100 years.
 A simple description follow.
-- each telephone has two copper wires coming out of it that go directly to the telephone company’s nearest end office called __local central office__[^^lcod];
+- each telephone has two copper wires coming out of it that go directly to the telephone company's nearest end office called __local central office__[^^lcod];
-- the two-wire connections between each subscriber’s telephone and the end office are known in the trade as the __local loop__.
+- the two-wire connections between each subscriber's telephone and the end office are known in the trade as the __local loop__.

 If a user $$U_a$$ attached to a given __end office__ $$O_1$$ calls another user $$U_b$$ attached to $$O_1$$, the switching mechanism of the office sets up a __direct electrical connection__ between the two __local loops__.
 This connection remains intact for the duration of the call.
 If the $$U_b$$'s telephone is attached to another __end office__ $$O_2$$, there's a different procedure: each end office has a number of __outgoing lines__ to one or more nearby switching centers, called __toll offices__ (or, if they are within the same local area, tandem offices).